Skip to content

 • active: Indicates whether the workflow is active

-• states: Map of states with transition definitions
+• states: Map of state names to state definitions

 States describe lifecycle phases for entities.
 Names must start with a letter and use only alphanumeric characters, underscores, or hyphens.